El Ajou v Dollar Land Holdings plc

-is an English trusts law case concerning tracing and receipt of property in breach of trust.
+is an English trust law case concerning tracing and receipt of property in breach of trust.

 Although the Court of Appeal overturned the first instance decision on appeal, the first instance decision is much more widely cited.
 The decision was reversed relating to the issues around knowing receipt, and there was no substantive appeal against the trial judge's original rulings in relation to the law of tracing, and those statements all remain good law.
 In the 34th edition of Snell's Equity, the judgment of Millett J at trial is cited eleven times, but the Court of Appeal's decision is not cited at all.

 Facts

 The facts were set out in the judgment.

 Abdul Ghani El Ajou was a wealthy businessman who resided in Saudi Arabia.
 He was the largest single victim, although not the only victim, of a massive share fraud scheme carried out in Amsterdam between 1984 and 1985 by three Canadians.
 The proceeds of that fraud were transferred around the world through various intermediaries, until they arrived in London, where in 1986 they were invested in a joint venture to carry out a property development project at Nine Elms in Battersea as part of a joint venture with a company called Dollar Land Holdings PLC (referred to as "DLH" in the judgments).
 DLH was a public limited company incorporated in England but was tax resident in Switzerland.

 The interest of the Canadians in the joint venture was subsequently bought out by DLH in 1988, which then became the sole owner of the development project.
 When the nature of fraud was uncovered and the proceeds were tracked by the plaintiffs lawyers into the development project, he began legal proceedings to try and reclaim some of the money he had been defrauded of.
 For their part, DLH denied that in 1986 it had had any knowledge that the money which the Canadians invested in the project represented the proceeds of fraud.
-The further asserted that, in buying out the interest of the Canadians in 1988 they were a bona fide purchaser for value without notice of the fraud.
+They further asserted that, in buying out the interest of the Canadians in 1988 they were a bona fide purchaser for value without notice of the fraud.